 Notice of Nondiscrimination

 As a Marianist institution that values the dignity of all, the University adheres to all federal and state civil rights laws banning discrimination in private institutions of higher education.
-The University of Dayton does not discriminate on the basis of age, race, color, creed, religion, ancestry, national or ethnic origin, sex/gender, sexual orientation, disability, genetic information, military status, veteran status, familial status or any other protected category under applicable local, state or federal law, ordinance or regulation, including protections for those opposing discrimination or participating in any complaint process on campus or within the Equal Employment Opportunity Commission, Ohio Civil Rights Commission or other human rights agencies, in the planning and administration of its admissions policies, educational programs, scholarships, loans, and other financial aid, athletic and other school-administered programs, services, and activities, or in employment.
+The University of Dayton does not discriminate on the basis of age, race, color, creed, religion, ancestry, national or ethnic origin, sex/gender, sexual orientation, gender identity, disability, genetic information, military status, veteran status, familial status or any other protected category under applicable local, state or federal law, ordinance or regulation, including protections for those opposing discrimination or participating in any complaint process on campus or within the Equal Employment Opportunity Commission, Ohio Civil Rights Commission or other human rights agencies, in the planning and administration of its admissions policies, educational programs, scholarships, loans, and other financial aid, athletic and other school-administrered programs, services, and activities, or in employment.
 Sexual harassment, which includes acts of sexual violence, is a type of sex discrimination.
 To help combat reported acts of unlawful harassment or discrimination, the University has developed a robust Equity Complaint Process.

 Note: On this website, “Title IX” stands for Title IX of the Education Amendments of 1972, 20 U.S.C. §1681 et seq., and “Section 504” stands for Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 701 et seq.

 In accordance with U.S. Department of Education guidelines, the University of Dayton has made revisions to its Title IX policy and procedures as found in the University’s Nondiscrimination and Anti-Harassment Policy, the Equity Complaint Process for Resolving Complaints of Harassment, Sexual Misconduct and Other Forms of Discrimination, as well as the Mandatory Reporting Policy.